The Health Benefits of Giving

 Want to give back but not sure how?
 Here are a few ways to get started in giving back and reaping the added benefits of health this season and in the upcoming new year:

 If there’s one thing non-profit organizations need to survive, it’s capital.
 If you have been blessed financially, find a cause that is near and dear to your heart and share the wealth through a financial gift.
 Many organizations around town help support the needs of those most at risk in our community, including single mothers and homeless youth.
-The Metro Health Hospital Foundation helps support the healthcare needs of lower income families in our community by offering health clinics and other services aimed at improving quality of life and care.
+The Metro Health Hospital Foundation helps support the healthcare needs of lower income families in our community by offering health clinics, classes and other services aimed at improving quality of life and care.

 Help Friends and Family in Need